kellytso04/kellys-litterbox/README.md

 # Getting set up
 This codebase requires a **GitHub API token**.
-Within the codebase, locate the file `config.example.js`, make a copy of it, and replace the placeholder text with your personal access token.
+Within the codebase, locate the file `config.example.js`, make a copy of it titled `config.js`, and replace the placeholder text with your personal access token.
 That's it!